flaab/picara-php-framework/README.md

 php scripts/picara environment change production
 ```

-## Vendors and libraries used
+## Vendors and libraries
+Special thanks to the authors of the following resources.
 * [PhpLiteAdmin](https://www.phpliteadmin.org/) - PHP tool to manage SQLite databases
 * [ADODB](https://github.com/ADOdb/ADOdb) - PHP Database Abstraction Layer
 * [PHPMailer](https://github.com/PHPMailer/PHPMailer) - PHP Email Client

 These vendor libraries are included in this repository and shipped with the framework.

+## Resources
+Special thanks to the authors of the following resources.
+* [Bootstrap](https://getbootstrap.com/) - CSS, JS and component library.
+* [CKEditor5](https://ckeditor.com/ckeditor-5/) - WYSIWYG framework for rich html forms.

 ## Todo and Roadmap
-Next iterations of the framework will include:
 - Structural changes needed to group models, controllers and views into re-usable Apps or Modules
 - Improvements to the Admin Site implementing different permission groups
 - A native authentication library extending the session library
+- A migration library

 Feel free to contribute on the development of this framework.